cdl-geneseo/handbook/drafts/practice.md

 Today is Wednesday, September 9th.

-This is a practice test!
+This is a practice test!!!